QUICK ANSWER

 Oklahoma No, dissolved Do not rely on old reciprocity lists

 If your state is not in the first 10 rows, the answer is usually not mutual recognition.
-The answer may be endorsement, broker out-of-state experience, or the full Florida licensing path.
+Every other state, including Maryland, Virginia, Michigan, Massachusetts, Arizona, Nevada, Washington, Minnesota, Wisconsin, and Missouri, is outside Florida mutual recognition.
+For those states, the answer may be endorsement, broker out-of-state experience, or the full Florida licensing path.

 What to study for the Florida law exam